-By the end of 2021, the population of the Liberecký Region was 437 570 (4.2% of the CR's population), ranking the Region second smallest in the country.
-The average population density is 138.3 people per square kilometre, which is above the national average.
-The highest population density is in the Jablonec nad Nisou District (205.5 people per square kilometre) and the Liberec District (175.8 people per square kilometre).
-As at 31 December 2021, there were 215 municipalities in the Region with the average municipality area of 14.7 square kilometres.
+By the end of 2022, the population of the Liberecký Region was 449 177 (4.1% of the CR's population), ranking the Region second smallest in the country.
+The average population density is 142.0 people per square kilometre, which is above the national average.
+The highest population density is in the Jablonec nad Nisou District (211.7 people per square kilometre) and the Liberec District (181.9 people per square kilometre).
+As at 31 December 2022, there were 215 municipalities in the Region with the average municipality area of 14.7 square kilometres.
 The percentage of urban population was 76.8%.
 A lower percentage of urban population is reported only for the Semily District, in which only 55.7% of the population lived in towns.
-The main centre of the Region is the city of Liberec (102 951 population), the second largest town in the Region is Jablonec nad Nisou (44 588 population).
+The main centre of the Region is the city of Liberec (107 389 population), the second largest town in the Region is Jablonec nad Nisou (45 830 population).

-The demographic development of the Liberecký Region is rather similar to that observed in other Regions of the Czech Republic.
-The population age structure is slightly younger when compared to the Czech Republic's average.
-The average age of the population in the Region is 42.7 years, which is by 0.1 year less than the national average.
-The distribution of population by age varies significantly in the individual areas of the Region.
-The population of the Česká Lípa area ranks among the youngest in the CR, whereas the population of the Semily and Turnov areas among the oldest.
+The average age of the population in the Liberecký Region is 42.6 years, the same as the national average.
+The distribution of the population by age varies significantly in individual areas of the Region.
+The population of the Česká Lípa and of the Liberec areas rank among the youngest in the Czech Republic, whereas the population of the Tanvald, of the Jilemnice, and of the Nový Bor areas among the oldest.

 The economic structure of the Liberecký Region is predominantly of industrial nature.
 The traditional manufacture of textiles has recently lost its dominant role it had for over twenty years.
-The economic recession from the end of 2008 weakened the industry of manufacture of glass and imitation jewellery.
-Manufacturing is focused on the car manufacture and manufacturing of rubber and plastic products.
+The economic recession from the end of 2008 weakened the industry of manufacture of glass and imitation jewellery, which is sure to rise again.
+The predominant manufacturing industry is focused on the car manufacture and manufacturing of rubber and plastic products.
 The agriculture, which functions, in fact, just as a supplementary branch of the economic structure, grows mainly cereals and forage plants for cattle breeding.
 Tourism is a rather significant part of the Liberecký Region's economy.